MartinaZu/Project1/README.md

 ## Description

-This is my first Project where I want to learn and practice more about HTML, CSS, JS and Bootstrap.
+This is my first Project where I practice what I learn HTML, CSS, JS and Bootstrap.

 ## Getting Started